andrewborstein/andrewandmeredith/src/plan-your-trip.md

 ---
 layout: layouts/page.njk
 title: Plan Your Trip
-introSummary: >-
-  You need a plan, Stan!
+introSummary: 'You need a plan, Stan!'
 ---
 ## How to Get Here